fabian-nunes/AndroidAcquisitionScript/README.md

 data/user/0/us.zoom.videomeetings/data/
 ...
 ```

-Verify the folder structure of the acquired data:
+For windows, use `7zip`  to uncompress the file.

+The folder structure should be similar to this:
 ```
 user@linux:~$ tree -d -L 4 data/
 data/